Hospice vs. Palliative Care | AuthoraCare back top top

 Services Provided

-One of the biggest differences between hospice and palliative care is what specific services are provided.
+One of the biggest differences between hospice and advanced illness or palliative care is what specific services are provided.
 The hallmark of hospice care is its interdisciplinary, comprehensive approach.
 The patient and family has a whole team of professionals assisting them on a regular basis, which can include a nurse, hospice aide, the patient’s primary care doctor, hospice doctor, social worker, chaplain, volunteer and grief counselor.

 The “Circle of Care” image (right) demonstrates this hospice team approach.
 Patients are seen frequently by different members of the team, sometimes multiple times per week, and sometimes 24/7, as at Beacon Place and the Hospice Home, AuthoraCare’s inpatient hospice facilities.

-Yet palliative care is less comprehensive and more consultative in nature.
+Yet advanced illness or palliative care is less comprehensive and more consultative in nature.
 After the patient’s health care provider requests a palliative care consultation, one of AuthoraCare’s nurse practitioners meets with the patient to assess the symptoms of their serious illness, whether it is pain, nausea, coughing, delirium or anxiety.
 The practitioner then recommends medications or therapies to treat those symptoms.
 The palliative care team also helps the patient and family better understand the illness, review advance directives and make choices for their future health care decisions.

 PATIENT Family HospicePhysician AttendingPhysician Volunteers BereavementCounselor RegisteredNurse SocialWorker HospiceAide Chaplain Friends